fairmath/fherma-challenges/ibm-substring-matching/description.md

 -   **OpenFHE:**  v1.1.4
 -   **OpenFHE-Python:**  v0.8.6
+-   **Lattigo:**  v5.0.2
+-   **HElayers:**

 ## Submission

-To address this challenge, participants can utilize one of the two libraries, OpenFHE or Lattigo.
+To address this challenge, participants can utilize one of the two FHE libraries, OpenFHE or Lattigo and in addition you can utilize the HElayers library.

-The executable should be named  `sort`  .
+The executable should be named  `strstr`.

 ### OpenFHE